agiledigital/readonly-types/README.md

 * Removes `forEach` entirely (use `map` or another non-side-effecting alternative instead).
 * Requires a true boolean return type from predicates passed to `filter` and other methods (by default, TypeScript allows these predicates to return `unknown`).
 * Removes the partial versions of `reduce` and `reduceRight` that throw at runtime if the array is empty (i.e. those that don't require the caller to specify an initial value).
+See also https://github.com/eslint-functional/eslint-plugin-functional/issues/527

 ```typescript
 import { principledArray } from "readonly-types";